-(2) The Company's preferential shares confer on their holders the right to receive a preferential dividend of \$4 (four Colombian pesos) per share, which will be paid in preference to the ordinary shares, provided that a dividend has been declared from the funds legally available for this purpose.
-In no case may the preferential dividend be accumulated for subsequent years.
-In each case, the first dividend payment will correspond to those decreed by the Company after the shares have been subscribed.
+(2) The Company's preferential shares entitle the holders to receive a preferred dividend of \$4 Colombian pesos per share, which will be paid preferentially with respect to that corresponding to the common shares, provided that a dividend has been declared from the funds legally available for this purpose.
+In no case may the dividend received by the holders of the common shares be greater than that declared in favor of the preferred shares.